-ATTACHMENT 1 Penalty Calculation Worksheet Technician not OQ'd to operate valves
+ATTACHMENT 1 Penalty Calculation Worksheet

 The following penalty calculation worksheet shall be used in the assessment of all penalties in order to provide for consistency between assessments.
 A separate calculation shall be made for each separate violation.

 SECTION I - ESTABLISH THE MAXIMUM PENALTY